ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

         ensembl_peptide = line[3]

         # Some of these keys may be an empty string.
 If you want, you can
-        # avoid having a '' key in your dict by ensuring the
+        # avoid having a '' key in your dict by ensuring the attributes
-        # transcript/gene/peptide ids have a nonzero length before
-        # adding them to the dict
+        # have a nonzero length before adding them to the dict
         ensembl_to_genesymbol[transcript_id] = gene_symbol
         ensembl_to_genesymbol[ensembl_gene] = gene_symbol
         ensembl_to_genesymbol[ensembl_peptide] = gene_symbol
 ```

-Explain pasing code
+This part is all base python.
+Each line in the response from BioMart is a tab separated list containing the attributes you requested in the order you requested them.
+If that attribute doesn't have an entry (e.g. the gene doesn't code for a peptide), then the entry will empty instead.

+Knowing this, you can split the line, assign the values you want to variables, and add each entry to the mapping dict.

 -----